NikosAlexandris/markdown-cv/index.md

 - Institute for Wildlife & Wild management, Forestry Faculty, Aristotle University in Thessaloniki__

 `August 1997`
-Coordinated a voluntary work group of WWF-Hellas in Lefkimi, Evros, NE Greece in setting up a mountainous ecotouristic path
+**Coordinator of a voluntary work group of WWF-Hellas**, opening a mountainous ecotouristic path, Lefkimi, Evros, Greece

 ## Publications